aksurcos/ez-game/README.md

 Slightly improved and designed codes for the gaming area's features

 ### Inspration and Thanking
-While I am aware that this project is slightly simpler than expected, I will be more ready to improve as I prepare for the 3rd project.
+While I am aware that this project is slightly simpler than expected, I will be more ready to improve programming with JavaScript as I prepare for the 3rd project.

 - Thank you to my mentor Brian Macharia who that I could not have a contact due to my cognitive problems.
 - Thank you to my dear spouse Mert Can Coskuner who is always with me.
 - Thank you to all helpful Slack Code Institute Community.

->>>>>>> 15a11eaba741b0bdbc5f3e0dab2389dcc52ffc84